juliesymons/juliesymons.github.io/userGPUOperators/index.md

         _out_field_0[_row * _out_field_0_rowStride + _column] = _temp_1;
     }

-As you can see, the GPUOperator code is simpler and more abstract, and hides the low-level boilerplate required by OpenCL.
+As you can see, the `GPUOperator` code is simpler and more abstract, and hides the low-level boilerplate required by OpenCL.
 Note that this same function can be performed more simply using the existing API:

     val sHalf = s / 2.0f

-The real value of GPUOperators comes with its flexibility to handle more complicated operations such as those requiring tiled processing.
+The real value of `GPUOperator`s comes with its flexibility to handle more complicated operations such as those requiring tiled processing.

 ## Programming Model